tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the algorithm described in Section 4.4.3 and Section 4.4.4 of {{!TLS13}}, respectively.

+##  Cryptographic Label Prefix

+Section 7.1 of {{RFC8446}} specifies that HKDR-Expand-Label uses a label prefix of "tls13 ".
+For DTLS 1.3, that label shall be "dtls13".
+This ensures key separation between DTLS 1.3 and TLS 1.3.
+Note that there is no trailing space; this is necessary in order to keep the overall label size inside of one hash iteration, because "DTLS" is one letter longer than "TLS".

 ##  Alert Messages

 Note that Alert messages are not retransmitted at all, even when they